Rali-28/the-great-outdoors/README.md

 ## Attributions

-The position of this section is to give credits to all of the image used.
+The purpose of this section is to give credits to all of the image used.
 [Pexels](https://www.pexels.com/) is a great site to gather stock photos.
 Please read the license/s or legality rules before downloading a photo from the web!